-Cockapoos who have been ethically bred are at a much lower risk of developing the conditions above.
-Random accidents and illnesses may occur through a dog’s life but general everyday health will largely be a consequence of the care they receive.
+Cockapoos that have been ethically bred are at a much lower risk of developing the conditions above.
+Random accidents and illnesses may occur throughout a dog’s life but general everyday health will largely be a consequence of the care they receive.
 In the next section we delve into how best to care for a Cockapoo.

 A puppy should have been vet checked on a few occasions and had its first vaccination before going to its forever home.
 Its new owner should ensure these have been conducted and ensure that they follow the vaccination schedule for their country throughout the dog’s life.

 This will ensure the dog has the best chance of leading a healthy life and eliminate the chance of contracting avoidable illnesses and diseases.

 Many people use professional groomers on a periodic basis to cut their dog’s coat and check its overall ‘hair health’.
 Generally speaking, a visit every 6-10 weeks will keep your dog looking good with a healthy coat.